chapel-lang/chapel/doc/release/README.executing.rst

 Chapel uses environment variables to control the number of threads used at execution time and the call stack size, among other things.
 In many cases third-party packages used by Chapel define their own environment variables to provide the same or similar control.
-For Chapel programs, Chapel environment variables always take precedence over third-party ones when both control the same thing.
-However, a third-party setting will still override a Chapel default, if those differ.
+When this is the case, the Chapel environment variable has precedence over the third-party package environment variable, which in turn has precedence over the Chapel default.

 As an example, the Chapel ``CHPL_RT_CALL_STACK_SIZE`` environment variable will override the Qthreads ``QT_STACK_SIZE`` environment variable if both are set.
-However, if only ``QT_STACK_SIZE`` is set it will override the Chapel default call stack size of 8 MiB if it differs from that.
+However, if only ``QT_STACK_SIZE`` is set it will override the Chapel default call stack size.

 The Chapel environment variables that control execution time behavior are as follows: